devee8/soc-lore/characters/momo.md

 ## Biography

 Momo is a Vlderian girl who was captured and experimented on by the Darklight's Tranquillo.
-She underwent Tranquillo's Luxite transformation experiments that fused Luxite into subjects.
+She underwent Tranquillo's [Luxite experiments](../events/luxite-experiments.md) that fused Luxite into subjects.

 The experiments scarred Momo physically and possibly mentally but left her with Luxite powers and a darkness in her heart.